agiledev-students-fall2024/4-final-project-task-destroyer/README.md

 ### Run the Application

-1. Start the backend server:
+1. Navigate to the back-end folder and start the backend server:

    ```bash
    cd back-end
    npm start
    ```

-2. Start the frontend application:
+2. Navigate to the front-end folder and start the frontend application:
    ```bash
    cd front-end
    npm start